kubernetes-sigs/cloud-provider-huaweicloud/docs/huawei-cloud-controller-manager-configuration.md

 * `disable-create-security-group` Optional.
 Disable automatic creation of security groups for ELB health checks.
   Valid values are `'true'` and `'false'`.
 The default is `'false'`.

+* `business-name` Optional.
+Business name or business identifier used to compose the name of the Huawei Cloud ELB instance.
+  To prevent the creation of ELB instances with the same name in Huawei Cloud when using the same tenant account in multiple K8s clusters, which may ultimately cause CCM to malfunction.
+  For example, `business-name: order-pass`, kubernetes loadbalancer service namespace/name: `default/order-service`, then the name of the ELB instance is: `k8s_service_order-pass_default_order-service`.
+  > Changing this will create new ELB instances, the old ELB instances will not be deleted and no longer maintained.